solidi/writing/12-the-zen-of-motorcycling-and-programming.md

 **Me:** "Just like motorcycling, programming cannot be mastered."

 **Her:** "So, you are teams of readers and rarely writers.
 The machines handle the optimizations, and quality is paramount to the profession.
 Mentoring is an important aspect, just like I have shown others of what I know and how to ride safely.
-It sounds to me that after all this, you can enjoy… the ride?"
+It sounds to me that after all this, you can enjoy the ride?"

 **Me:** "I do.
 This is just my opinion, but others may see it differently.
 Quality?
 The quality reminds me of that book, Zen and the Art of Motorcycle Maintenance."

 ![](https://cdn-images-1.medium.com/max/1600/1*VyMm4N0badPOW7ROvrYJkg.png)

 **Me:** "Whether I'm classical or a romantic, I am not sure.
 When I read or write code or I perform an oil change or replace a stator, I keep looking at the gauges like a manic.
 'Did I do it right?
 How can I be sure?
-Research… apply and *trust*!'
+Research, apply, and *trust*!'
 I am stuck looking into all the details of how to do things well."

 **Me:** "But, I…, we must do more than *look*; *we* all must see and *be seen*."